mukesh1327/mukesh1327/README.md

 ## Hi there 👋

-🚀 OpenShift & Kubernetes Administrator | DevOps Engineer | CI/CD Enthusiast
+🚀 OpenShift & Kubernetes Administrator | DevOps and Cloud Engineer | CI/CD Enthusiast
 💡 Experienced in containerized applications, system reliability, and scalability
 🔧 Skilled in Docker, Helm, ArgoCD, Ansible, and OpenTelemetry
 👷 Contributor to OpenDataHub's DataMesh Platform, with deep expertise in DataMesh architecture and deployment